 I know that may not seem like a big deal to most, but it is to me.
 You see, I’m not a “joiner.”
 I’m the one who eschews joiners and goes off to do their own thing.
 Add that to the fact I have the tendency to love the unpopular and avoid what’s trendy, and yeah, this is indeed a strange development.

 Although you’ll never hear me blasting any Beyoncé, discussing the season finale of Game of Thrones, or using the word “bae,” I also don’t want to be the person who travels a different path simply for the sake of being different.
 If you’re rebelling just to rebel, then you’re at the mercy of the same mechanisms as those who go along with the crowd just to fit in.
-No. I simply need to have a reason to embrace an idea, a technology or a habit other than “everyone else is doing it.”
+No. I simply need to have a reason to embrace an idea, new tech or a celeb other than “everyone else is doing it.”

 As a writer, the upside of this quirk is that I tend to see more of the beautiful, odd and seemingly ordinary delights that others often miss because they’re busy following the crowd.
 Having a keen eye for the untold, underappreciated and unpopular makes me an asset for any organization that values such talent.
 Unfortunately, the downside of this quirk is that as a writer in modern day America, employers only seem to be interested in your work if it drives page views, social media chatter, and countless likes and faves.
 Sometimes that happens with articles related to topics that aren’t parroting pop culture buzz or inflammatory rhetoric.
 But most of the time, it doesn’t.